 5. See the Plain of Jars

-Other Things to See and Do
+Other Things to See and Do in Laos

 1. Explore the Vieng Xai Cave City

-Located close to Sam Nua (near the Vietnamese border), these caves served as living quarters for Laotian soldiers during the the 1960s.
-Guided tours can be found at the Vieng Xai Caves Visitor Centre.
-Admission is 60,000 LAK.
-The bus there is 20,000 LAK while a tuk-tuk (no matter how many people) is 150,000 LAK.
-Tuk-tuk drivers charge 250,000 LAK for the ride home so stick to taking the bus!
+Located close to Sam Nua (near the Vietnamese border), Vieng Xai Cave City served as living quarters for Laotian soldiers during the 1960s.
+Guided tours are found at the Vieng Xai Caves Visitor Centre.
+Admission is 60,000 LAK ($6.90 USD).
+The bus there is 20,000 LAK ($0.25 USD) while a tuk-tuk (no matter how many people) is 150,000 LAK ($0.75 USD).

 2. Trek to the Kuang Si Falls